jkyletreman/react-userlist/README.md

 Master branch -MVP - A list of users, displayed in React.
 Click a user to display additional data.
-Full accompanying test suite with enzyme, jest

 React-Context-API: